Top 20 magazines for kids

 This one is squarely aimed at tweens and rightly so!
 I’ve got a nine year old right now and am quickly discovering that the TWEEN THING IS EPIC.
 From the editor: “Let them be girls for a while longer.
 The ‘tweens’ is a special time when they are starting to see what’s happening around them, to engage with the outside world.”
 Dawnie Rasmussen, Editor

-This one is super popular with the little teeny people at school…and a few of the older ones who miss reading it!
+This magazine for kids is super popular with the little teeny people at school…and a few of the older ones who miss reading it!
 It is dedicated to children aged 3-6 years and while it does feature brands heavily such as The Wiggles, Thomas & Friends, Bob the Builder, My Little Pony, Fireman Sam, Barbie, Peppa Pig, Minions, it is great for reading with little people and the child/parent interaction is lovely.
 ChickPea loved this one when she was ‘little’ (her words).
 Clearly at six she has moved out of their demographic!

 Again, heavy on ‘brands’ but actually it’s a great fun mag and very popular at school.
 Each edition provides the latest on music, video games, movies, toys, books, sports, pets, puzzles, celeb interviews and competitions.
 Just Kidding does not feature junk food or content of a violent nature which is nice to see in one of the more mainstream magazines.
 Suitable for male and female readers aged 7-13 years.